BlueCannonBall/Polybuild/README.md

 [options]
-compiler = "g++" # The compiler to use (default: your system default C++ compiler) compilation-flags = "-Wall -std=c++17 -O3" # Options passed to the compiler (default: your system default C++ compiler flags) libraries = ["ssl"] # Equivalent to the -l option of a compiler (default: empty) pkg-config-libraries = ["gstreamer-1.0"] # A list of libraries added to `compilation-flags` and `libraries` with `pkg-config` preludes = ["echo this is an arbitrary command that always runs"] # (default: empty)
+compiler = "g++" # The compiler to use (default: your system default C++ compiler) compilation-flags = "-Wall -std=c++17 -O3" # Options passed to the compiler (default: your system default C++ compiler flags) link-time-flags = "-lX11" # Options passed to the compiler only at link time libraries = ["ssl"] # Equivalent to the -l option of a compiler (default: empty) pkg-config-libraries = ["gstreamer-1.0"] # A list of libraries added to `compilation-flags` and `libraries` with `pkg-config` preludes = ["echo this is an arbitrary command that always runs"] # (default: empty)